 I had by July 1999 fully catalogued the papers found at Green End, and this archive of material has now been deposited at HALS (Hertfordshire Archive & Local Studies, County Hall Hertford. - previously known as Hertfordshire Record Office.)
 As well as the material itself HALS has a comprehensive catalogue I compiled of the documents.
 Further copies are held by DCHT, Hemel Hempstead Library and Leverstock Green Library where they are available for anyone who wishes to view them.

 Until a few weeks prior to his death in August 1998 at the age of 93, Fred was still actively involved with the local community, and relished his role as President of LGVA .
-We were then (and still in the summer of 2001, are currently awaiting the outcome of the Public Inquiry Inspector's deliberations) involved in a fight to prevent the Local Authority redesignating an area around Westwick Farm, so that it would loose its Green Belt Status, and instead of green fields become another housing estate).
-He was also very proud of the fact that he had been instrumental in moving the War Memorial to a more suitable site nearer the church in April 1997
+We were then awaiting the outcome of the Public Inquiry Inspector's deliberations involved in a fight to prevent the Local Authority redesignating an area around Westwick Farm, so that it would loose its Green Belt Status, and instead of green fields become another housing estate).
+He was also very proud of the fact that he had been instrumental in moving the War Memorial to a more suitable site nearer the church in April 1997.
+Twenty years later as I update this page, Westwick Farm is now fully built over, 100s other new houses have gone up in the village, and they are threatening us with almost another 1000!

 At this service Richard Reece, Madge Cheesbrough's grandson played the organ, and a tribute was given by his Great Nephew Richard Goss.
 Amongst other details recalled by Richard, he remembered the celebrations for Fred's 93rd birthday in May when Fred's niece and Richard's mother Deborah Goss, her five children and their partners had joined Fred and Madge Cheesebrough (a long time friend ) for a celebration at the Plough in Leverstock Green followed by a tour of his wonderful garden.
-He had been in good form that day, telling many interesting stories about his past. .
+(Some photos will be posted below of the party in his honour laid on for his 90th birthday by LGVA.)
+He had been in good form that day, telling many interesting stories about his past.

-His garden at Green End (above) had given pleasure to thousands of people over the previous 40 years, as Fred & Nesta had frequently opened it to the public, raising many thousands of pounds for charity in the process.
+His garden at Green End (LEFT: Depicted here under a heavy frost and photographed by Nesta Buglass and I presume sold on behalf of the WI), had given pleasure to thousands of people over the previous 40 years, as Fred & Nesta had frequently opened it to the public, raising many thousands of pounds for charity in the process.
 Many of the numerous plants which he and Nesta had so carefully nurtured over the years he gave to the various gardening charities after his death.
 The cyclamen going to the Royal Cyclamen Society - along with the beautiful coloured pencil drawings he made of various plants; his alpine troughs to the Alpine Society; the snowdrops (upon which he was also a world expert) to the RHS, and other shrubs and hardy plants to the Royal National Rose Society.